hobo1618/open-sat/docs/reading-and-writing/standard-english-conventions/boundaries.md

     > *I was bored at the wedding—so I went home.*

     Both options have a complete sentence on their LHS, so what’s the right answer here?
 The key here is that colons are very rarely followed by conjunctions (words like *so, and, but, because*) whereas this isn’t a problem with dashes.

+In fact, there are few standard forms that just don't fit with a colon:

+    *ing* forms are no good after a colon
+    > *I studied all night: hoping to get a good grade.*

+    *conjuctions* are no good either
+    > *I studied all night: because I wanted to get a good grade.*
+    > *I was bored at the wedding: so I went home.*

+    *relative pronouns* don't work:
+    > * I bought an expensive car: which broke down after a day.*

+In fact, there are few standard forms that just don't fit with a colon:

+    > *ing* forms are no good after a colon
+    > *I studied all night— hoping to get a good grade.*

+    > *conjuctions* are no good either
+    > *I studied all night—because I wanted to get a good grade.*
+    > *I was bored at the wedding—so I went home.*

+    > *relative pronouns* don't work
+    > * I bought an expensive car—which broke down after a day.*

 2. *Dashes can come in pairs*

     Dashes, unlike colons, can sometimes come in pairs.
 In other words, you might find a sentence with two dashes in it, like this one:

+    > ✅ *Bob (my best friend) is French.*
     > ✅ *Bob—my best friend—is French.*
+    > ✅ *Bob, my best friend, is French.*

     This sentence is correct because the dashes are being used as brackets, so rule about how a dash must have a complete sentence on its left no longer applies.